Rendaw/merman-docs/Create-a-language-in-10-minutes.md

 }
 ```

-That's all the types, now let's make the groups for expression atoms and statement atoms.
+That's all the types, now make the groups for expression atoms and statement atoms:

 ```
 groups = {